nitrix/layman/README.md

 ## License

 This is free and unencumbered software released into the public domain.
-For more information, please refer to [UNLICENSE](UNLICENSE).
+See the [UNLICENSE](UNLICENSE) file for more details.